Acanthuriformes: Classification

 In the past, the rovers and drums were included within the suborder Sciaenoidei within the Acanthuriformes.
 However, this placement causes the group to be paraphyletic.
 Some authors have resolved this by placing the two families included in that suborder as incertae sedis in the Eupercaria, but others have resolved this by placing even more families within the order, the latter of which is followed by the Catalog of Fishes.

-Some authors also lump the Lophiiformes and Tetraodontiformes within this group as the suborders Lophioidei and Tetraodontoidei.
+Some authors also lump the Lophiiformes and Tetraodontiformes within this group as the suborders Lophioidei and Tetraodontoidei, because Acanthuriformes is otherwise paraphyletic.
 However, they are presently retained as distinct orders by taxonomic authorities.

 Fossil taxa

 The following extinct groups are also known: